The Asset Management Review: European Overview

 - effective, proportionate and dissuasive administrative pecuniary sanctions up to a maximum of €5 million or 10 per cent of annual turnover for companies, and up to a maximum of €5 million for individuals; and

-- fines of up to twice the amount of any profits gained or losses avoided as a result of the breach.96
+- fines of up to twice the amount of any profits gained or losses avoided as a result of the breach.59

 ii Overview of the AIFMD

 The AIFMD applies to AIFMs, meaning any person whose regular business is managing one or more AIFs.
-Managing means the provision of portfolio management services and risk management services, and an AIF is any CIS that is not covered by the UCITS regime.101 As well as applying to AIFMs that manage or market AIFs (wherever those funds are established) in the EU, the AIFMD also applies to AIFMs established outside the EU that manage AIFs established in the EU, and to non-EU AIFMs that market one or more AIFs (wherever established) within the EU.102 The AIFMD has a very wide scope, with few exemptions, but AIFMs that manage AIFs the value of whose assets under management fall below specified thresholds are exempt from most of the provisions of the AIFMD.103
+Managing means the provision of portfolio management services and risk management services for an AIF.
+An AIF is any CIS that is not covered by the UCITS regime.62 As well as applying to AIFMs that manage or market AIFs (wherever those funds are established) in the European Union, the AIFMD also applies to AIFMs established outside the European Union that manage AIFs established in the European Union, and to non-EU AIFMs that market one or more AIFs (wherever established) within the European Union.63 The AIFMD has a very wide scope, with few exemptions, but AIFMs that manage AIFs the value of whose assets under management fall below specified thresholds are exempt from most of the provisions of the AIFMD.64

 Key features of the AIFMD include:

 - AIFMs that manage AIFs must be authorised.
 To be authorised, an AIFM must, among other conditions, exceed certain minimum capital requirements;

 - restrictions on the levels of remuneration for senior management and risk-takers;